afomera/fathom_api/README.md

 client.aggregations.list(entity_id: entity_id, entity: entity, aggregates: aggregates, **params)
 ```

+You can find all the available parameters in the [official Fathom docs](https://usefathom.com/api#introduction)

 ## 🙏 Contributing

 This project uses Standard for formatting Ruby code.
 Please make sure to run standardrb before submitting pull requests.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/afomera/fathom_api/blob/main/CODE_OF_CONDUCT.md).